 -A fully equipped kitchen is ready for home cooked gourmet meals.
 A washer and dryer is located in the enormous walk-in closet for your convenience and a Kroger grocery store is

 -The second-floor lofted bedroom has a luxurious king-sized bed, plenty of closet space.
 There is a quaint, private courtyard to enjoy the sweet Savannah breezes.
 Beautifully

 tranquil in what is a very peaceful, quiet street.

 -The first floor bathroom has a waterfall-shower/tub combination; linens and towels are provided.

--This cottage is in an excellent location-a short walk to Whitefield Square, Forsyth Park and historic Jones Street, voted one of the prettiest streets in the United States.
+-The Urban Chic Loft is in an excellent location-a short walk to Whitefield Square, Forsyth Park and historic Jones Street, voted one of the prettiest streets in the United States.
 A short drive

 or 15-minute walk puts you on either Broughton Street or River Street where shopping and dining abound; truly the ideal location from which to explore Savannah.